wecox2020/KDTrees/README.md

 insertion order, or anything else, as long as the implementation is **correct** and provides **elementary** efficiency for `first()`, `dequeue()`, `enqueue()`, and `last()`.
-By "elementary efficiency" we essentially mean: *Don't make it so bad that the submit server will hang.* Doing this would be a *major achievement* in its own right, and we trust that we don't need to define it any further.
+By "elementary efficiency" we essentially mean: *Don't make it so bad that the grading server will hang.* Doing this would be a *major achievement* in its own right, and we trust that we don't need to define it any further.
 However, the semantics of `BoundedPriorityQueue` are different from that of a